Focal Segmental Glomerulosclerosis Patient Baseline Characteristics in the Sparsentan Phase 3 DUPLEX Study

 Key takeaway

-Baseline characteristics were geographically broad and clinically diverse.1 The sparsentan phase 3 DUPLEX trial will identify the treatment effect of sparsentan across a heterogeneous FSGS patient population.1
+Baseline characteristics were geographically broad and clinically diverse.1 The sparsentan phase 3 DUPLEX trial identified the treatment effect of sparsentan across a heterogeneous FSGS patient population.1

 Footnotes

-As of July 2024, sparsentan is not FDA approved for the treatment of FSGS.
+Sparsentan is not FDA-approved for the treatment of FSGS.

-CKD, chronic kidney disease; DEARA, dual endothelin and angiotensin receptor antagonist; eGFR, estimated glomerular filtration rate; FDA, Food and Drug Administration; FSGS, focal segmental glomerulosclerosis; IgA, immunoglobulin A; P/LP, pathogenic or likely pathogenic; RAAS, renin angiotensin-aldosterone system; UPCR, urine protein-to-creatinine ratio.
+CKD, chronic kidney disease; eGFR, estimated glomerular filtration rate; FDA, Food and Drug Administration; FSGS, focal segmental glomerulosclerosis; P/LP, pathogenic or likely pathogenic; RASi, renin angiotensin system inhibitor; UPCR, urine protein-to-creatinine ratio.

 *As of July 2024.